 - In the above-stated key 1 row operation, you can only select a key signal assigned to a cross-point button.
-For the method of selecting a video signal, see "To select a video signal assigned to a cross-point button" below. - On the MVS-8000, the video signal selection operation is not supported. - When [Split] is selected, the key memory function (see page 201) is disabled.
+For the method of selecting a video signal, see "To select a video signal assigned to a cross-point button" below. - When [Split] is selected, the key memory function (see page 202) is disabled.